 Chief Executive Officer

-Louise is the Chair of the Mother’s Day Classic Foundation, a Director of the Peter MacCallum Cancer Centre and a Director of the Board of the International Integrated Reporting initiative.
+Louise is the Chair of the Mother’s Day Classic Foundation and a Director of the Peter MacCallum Cancer Centre.

 Executive Manager, Governance, Engagement and Policy

 Ed has over 10 years’ experience advising ACSI members on responsible investment issues.
 Ed is responsible for ACSI’s engagement with ASX-listed boards, policy formation and proxy voting research.
 With a background in law and financial services, Ed has extensive experience producing research and engaging with the boards of Australia’s largest companies on a range of ESG investment issues.

 Ed holds a Bachelor of Laws with honours, Master of Commercial Law from the University of Melbourne and a Diploma in Financial Services (Financial Planning).
 He is a Barrister and Solicitor of the Supreme Court of Victoria.